 But, historically, the duty to mitigate has only applied to actions the victim takes after an accident.
 There has never been a duty to mitigate damages before an injury occurs.

 New York’s seat belt defense does not fit neatly into our tradition of personal injury law.
 Instead, it is more of a penalty for failing to follow the law.
 Because it is widely recognized that seat belts reduce harm and save lives, it is the public policy of New York to promote seat belt use.
 Allowing the seat belt defense is part and parcel of that policy.

 So, if you’ve been hurt in an accident and were not wearing a seat belt, you may have a difficult time collecting full compensation for your injuries.
 However, experienced attorneys can employ strategies to counter the seat belt defense.

-For answers to your questions about your car accident, schedule a free consultation with a knowledgeable attorney at Rubin & Licatesi, P.C.
-Call us at 516-227-2662 or contact our Brooklyn office online.
+For answers to your questions about your car accident, schedule a free consultation with a knowledgeable attorney at Licatesi Law Group, LLP Call us at 516-227-2662 or contact our Brooklyn office online.